 - Removing fluid with a needle (paracentesis).

-- Transjugular intrahepatic portosystemic shunt (TIPS).
-This procedure diverts fluid from the belly.
+- Getting a transjugular intrahepatic portosystemic shunt (TIPS).
+This diverts fluid from the belly.

 - Beta-blocker and vasoconstrictor medicines.